 PROMOTING GOOD HEALTH

 One in three children are being diagnosed as overweight or obese, and families are looking for help.
-This alarming trend is creating demand for more farm fresh food, a need for more farmers, and increasing popularity in home gardening.
+This alarming trend is creating demand for more farm fresh food, a need for more farmers, and increasing popularity in home and school gardening.
+Read this article about Starting a School Garden.

 Students thin beans in the Baldwin School garden